LawLytics vs. WordPressWhich Is the Right Option for Your Law Firm's Website?

 The LawLytics technology, combined with the strategic guidance and support that comes with your membership, gives you everything you need build a dominant search engine presence using sustainable SEO methods that will never get your firm’s website penalized or banned by search engines.

 We have small law firms that have gone from little or no traffic when they joined LawLytics to 10,000 unique visitors or more every month to their LawLytics website, all within the space of a year.
-And, if you don’t want to do SEO yourself, you can delegate your content creation (the dominant ingredient in SEO) to us.
+And, if you don’t want to do SEO yourself, you can delegate your content creation (the dominant ingredient in SEO).

 Problem: WordPress has security issues.